4 New Money Identification Activities

 Roll, Add, Trade

-Using the game Roll, Add, Trade, students will roll a dice to collect the amount of pennies.
+Using the game Roll, Add, Trade, students will roll a die to collect the correct amount of pennies.
 When they have enough, they will trade their pennies for the equivalent amount.
 Students can use their equivalent amount anchor chart to reference throughout the game.

 Wrap-up